Realtors make a difference

 Landlords determine the likelihood of renting to you almost completely on your credit score.
 But what's the solution if you have bad credit?
 If you have bad credit there's no way to hide it.
 Most landlords will not rent you an apartment in New York until they review your finances.
 Acceptable credit scores are 620 and above, with no outstanding collections.
 Renters with credit scores lower than 620 are considered high risk and prone to default.

 Landlords have a 40 times rent rule.
 Meaning, to rent an apartment, they expect the tenants yearly income to be at least 40x rent.
-For example, if the rent is $1,000 a month, your monthly income should be at least 40 x $1000 = $40,000.
+For example, if the rent is $1,000 a month, your yearly income should be at least 40 x $1000 = $40,000.
 Some landlords expect even higher income.
 If your income falls below the 40 times rent rule most landlords and management companies will deny your application, or demand additional security deposit and even a guarantor.

 Landlords have no hard and fast rule about sufficient savings.
 But they want no surprises when it's time for your rent to be paid.
 This requires a savings balance of at least 2 months rent after all the fees related to your new lease is paid.
 If you cannot show any savings and your credit is not exceptionally high, do not be surprised if your rental application is denied.